When is summer solstice 2022 ?

-The summer solstice marks the official beginning of summer for those living in the Northern hemisphere.
+Event marks the official beginning of summer for those living in northern hemisphere

-Summer in begins Tuesday morning with the summer solstice and the longest day of the year.
+Summer begins on Tuesday morning with the summer solstice and the longest day of the year.

-That’s when the Sun will appear at its Northernmost point in the sky relative to the equator in the Northern hemisphere: It’s also the generally recognized official beginning of summer.
+That’s when the Sun will appear at its northernmost point in the sky relative to the equator in the northern hemisphere: It’s also the generally recognised official beginning of summer.

 What is it?